ckeditor/ckeditor4/tests/plugins/font/manual/reapplystyles.md

 Styles are preserved and typed text is styled in the same way as the rest of the text (with the exception of the styles that were changed).

 ### Unexpected:
 Some styles are lost after changing font family/size.
-Typed text is styled(without taking into account styles that were explicitly changed) differently than the rest of the text.
+Typed text is styled differently (except the one changed style) than the rest of the text.